A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: The Gauss quadrature rule and the mass conservation law

-We conclude this section with a discussion on the spatial distribution of the thermodynamic DOFs.
-We define the thermodynamic DOFs at the Gauss quadrature points.
-For the $Q^m-Q^{m-1}$ FEM space pair, the DOFs of the density, internal energy, and pressure variables are defined on $m^2$ Gauss quadrature points.
-This approach differs from traditional FEM spaces, where DOFs are typically defined on the element vertices or boundaries.
-This strategy offers several advantages: \begin{itemize} \item When solving the mass conservation law, the density variables can be updated and evolved directly through the Jacobian determinant. \item For the momentum conservation law, the calculation of the right-hand side force matrix requires pressure variables or stress variables.
-Since these are already defined at the Gauss points, the interpolation procedure is omitted, leading to a more compact and efficient computation, as demonstrated in the next section. \item For the energy conservation law, the energy mass matrix becomes diagonal, which significantly simplifies the solving process. \item This approach also simplifies the use of the equation of state (EOS), as all relevant variables correspond to the same physical point (the quadrature point), ensuring consistency during EOS updates. \end{itemize}
+\begin{itemize} \item When explicitly solving the dynamic mass conservation law, the constituent density variables can be natively updated and evolved strictly through isolated evaluations of the Jacobian determinant. \item When shifting to the momentum conservation law, the formulation of the right-hand side tracking force matrix strictly requires current pressure or bulk stress variables.
+Because these values are already actively housed at the tracking Gauss points, all expensive, lossy interpolation procedures are completely bypassed, leading to the highly compact and rapid explicit computation algorithms demonstrated in the next section. \item During the resolution of the generalized energy conservation law, the resultant internal energy mass matrix collapses beautifully into a pure diagonal, completely eliminating the need for iterative global solver loops. \item This centralized clustering approach massively streamlines the application of complex EOS, as all dependent and independent fluid variables structurally map to the exact same physical coordinates (the centralized quadrature point), mathematically guaranteeing perfect, lossless state consistency during all high-speed EOS updates. \end{itemize}